-These Heart-Shaped Jam-Filled Yeast Donuts are the perfect way to share the love on Valentine’s Day!
-(Or just about any day :)
+These heart shaped donuts are the perfect way to share the love on Valentine’s Day!
+(Or just about any day :) Filled with the jam of your choice.

 Heart Shaped Jelly Donuts

 Those who know me in real life, know that the one thing I can never resist is donuts (or doughnuts, if you prefer :).
-So with Valentine’s Day just a week away, I couldn’t think of a better treat than these Heart-Shaped Jam-Filled Yeast Donuts.
+So with Valentine’s Day just a week away, I couldn’t think of a better treat than these heart shaped donuts.

 These donuts are the real thing – yeast-risen and deep fried!
 I can assure you though, they are not difficult to make and you don’t need a deep fryer to make them (though it does make donuts easier).
 And they freeze well, so make up a batch this weekend and you’ll be all set for Valentine’s Day.